 Google Cardboard headsets are typically the most flexible, and are compatible with most late-model iPhones, Android phones and Windows phones.
-The main concern here is the screen size -- check before buying whether your phone fits within the range of supported screen sizes.
+The main concern here is the screen size—check before buying to see whether your phone fits within the range of supported screen sizes.

 3. Can I afford it?